8 Best Benefits of Lemon Balm Tea

 Benefits of Lemon Balm Tea

-You should drink lemon balm tea if you suffer from anxiety, insomnia, cold, cough, flu, respiratory infection, dementia, fever, painful menstrual cramps, herpes, bloating, flatulence, headaches, high blood pressure, and insect bites.
+You should drink lemon balm tea if you suffer from anxiety, insomnia, cold, cough, flu, respiratory infection, fever, painful menstrual cramps, herpes, bloating, flatulence, headaches, high blood pressure, and insect bites.

 Anxiolytic Properties

 One of the most popular and common uses of lemon balm tea is for people suffering from anxiety.
 Excess stress hormones in the body can result in several problems, including higher levels of oxidative stress, the strain on the metabolism, and poor heart health.
-The calming properties of the antioxidants and volatile compounds in this tea can have a nervine effect and reduce symptoms of anxiety, stress, and depression.
+The calming properties of the antioxidants and volatile compounds in this tea can have a nervine effect and reduce symptoms of anxiety, and stress.
 [2]

 A cup of lemon balm tea with fresh lemon balm leaves in the background